vachana/nearest_cell_tower/Readme.md

 ./build.sh
 ./deploy.sh
   ```
-* You should have backend running on http://localhost:8080
+* You can access your frontend on http://localhost:8080

 ## Tech stack